-On January 11, 2007 the U.S. Department of State (DOS) published a final rule announcing that effective November 18, 2006, an individual who participates in the J-1 Exchange Visitor Program in the Professor or Research Scholar category becomes subject to a 24-month bar on "repeat participation" in those categories after completing his or her program.
-(Your J-1 category can be found in section 4 of the Form DS-2019.)
+On January 11, 2007 the U.S. Department of State (DOS) published a final rule announcing that effective November 18, 2006, an individual who participates in the J-1 Exchange Visitor Program in the Professor or Research Scholar category becomes subject to a 24-month bar on "repeat participation" in those categories after completing their program.
+(The J-1 category can be found in section 4 of the Form DS-2019.)

 Scholars subject to the bar may not return to the U.S. on "repeat participation" as a J-1 in the Professor or Research Scholar category for the 24-month period.

-The maximum period of participation for the J Professor and Research Scholar categories is 5 years.
-The 24-month bar will be in effect regardless of whether status in the program is a few days/weeks in duration or the full five years allowed.
+The maximum period of participation for the J Professor and Research Scholar categories is five years.
+The 24-month bar will come into effect regardless of whether status in the program is a few days/weeks in duration or the full five years allowed.
 Whenever an exchange program ends and the SEVIS record becomes "inactive", the five-year window is "closed" and the individual must wait 24 months before beginning a new program as a J Professor or Research Scholar.
-To take advantage of the full five years of the J Professor or Research Scholar category, a scholar would need to have an appointment of five continuous years to keep his/her SEVIS record active.
+To take advantage of the full five years of the J Professor or Research Scholar category, a scholar would need to have an appointment of five continuous years to keep their SEVIS record active.
 Unused time from the five-year window may not be saved for use later.

 Am I Subject to the 24-Month Bar?

-J Exchange Visitors in the Short-Term Scholar, Specialist or Student categories are not subject to the 24- month bar.
-The J category can be found in section 4 of your Form DS-2019.
+J Exchange Visitors in the Short-Term Scholar, Specialist, or Student categories are not subject to the 24-month bar.
+The J category can be found in section 4 of the Form DS-2019.

 Your Future Options

-If you are subject to the 24-month bar, you will not be able return to the U.S. as a J-1 scholar in the Professor or Research Scholar category for a two-year period.
-However, you may be able to return in a different J category or with a different type of visa.
-You may also consider extending your current J-1 status for a longer period, if possible.
-It is important that you consult with the international office at Berkeley or other institutions if you have plans to return to the U.S. in the future for research or teaching.
+If subject to the 24-month bar, a scholar will not be able return to the U.S. as a J-1 scholar in the Professor or Research Scholar category for a two-year period.
+However, they may be able to return in a different J category or with a different type of visa.
+They may also consider extending their current J-1 status for a longer period, if possible.
+It is important to consult with Berkeley International Office or other institutions about plans to return to the U.S. in the future for research or teaching.

 Two Year Home Residency Requirement